DionnaW/SBA320/README.md

-have my login.jsx functuality working without errors i think the project is complete! waiting to speak with the teacher then i will commit and submit having firebase errors at deploy checking to see if importing the firebase config will cure this issue
+have my login.jsx functuality working without errors i think the project is complete! waiting to speak with the teacher then i will commit and submit having firebase errors at deploy checking to see if importing the firebase config will cure this issue that didn't help so i'm goin to expose my firebase imfo to se if that works!